decidables/decidables/packages/detectable/src/threshold.md

 ## Parameterizing our threshold with bias, <span class="math-var">c</span>

-The location of our threshold determines the `Bias` (sometimes called the **response bias**) of our model, which we will parameterize with `c`.
+The location of our threshold determines the :key[Bias] (sometimes called the :term[response bias]) of our model, which we will parameterize with :key[c].
 It lies along a continuum from negative infinity to infinity.
 Zero indicates a neutral bias.
-Positive numbers indicate a **conservative bias**.
-The larger the positive bias, the more evidence necessary before a `Present` response is given.
-Negative numbers indicate a **liberal bias**.
-The larger the negative bias, the less evidence necessary to respond `Present`.
+Positive numbers indicate a :term[conservative bias].
+The larger the positive bias, the more evidence necessary before a :key[Present] response is given.
+Negative numbers indicate a :term[liberal bias].
+The larger the negative bias, the less evidence necessary to respond :key[Present].

-In this example, the distance from the origin, or *neutral point*, to the threshold is explicitly labeled with `c`.
+In this example, the distance from the origin, or *neutral point*, to the threshold is explicitly labeled with :key[c].
 You can drag the threshold line or its handle to adjust its position.
-If there are evidence measurements for individual trials, they will change between `Respond Present` and `Respond Absent` trials based on the location of the threshold, allowing you to see how the `Bias` determines the tendency to make more `Present` or `Absent` responses:
+If there are evidence measurements for individual trials, they will change between :key[Respond Present] and :key[Respond Absent] trials based on the location of the threshold, allowing you to see how the :key[Bias] determines the tendency to make more :key[Present] or :key[Absent] responses:

 <sdt-example-model>
   <sdt-control run pause reset trials="10" duration="500"></sdt-control>